 We entered the courtroom where justice was supposedly served, leading the convicts to solitary confinement behind a thick wooden door, or to Predjama Castle dungeon cave, where they would be tortured with a variety of punishment devices.
 None of this had historical proof, but it made a solid background for international ghost hunters.

-Passing through the castle, and trying to imagine the life of the days, I was imagining that its darkest corners were not as terrifying.
+Passing through the castle, and trying to reflect on the life of the days, I was imagining that its darkest corners were not as terrifying.
 Cold and moist, with moss and mold thriving on its thick rock walls, already the castle itself seemed like a place where living equaled punishment.
 One didn’t have to end up in a damp prison, or as a trophy on the wall (like horns of hunted deer could testify), to learn that living here was nothing close to a fairytale.

 Besides the kitchen, only the master’s bedroom supposedly had a fireplace.
-The bedroom was connected with the castle chapel by windows, which enabled the master to listen to the word of God from a warm seat.
+The bedroom was connected to the castle chapel by windows, which enabled the master to listen to the word of God from a warm seat.
 At the same time, the priest had to count on his own fat reserves to warm up, as the large-bellied dummy suggested.

 If you think Predjama Castle's dungeon was a scary place for prisoners, wait to see what they do to people in Am Phu Cave, the hell cave of Vietnam!